Declaration on Corporate Governance

 Independence and financial expertise

-Mr. Rolf A. Classon has been in a responsible position for auditing financial statements for more than 25 years and has, among other things, more than 15 years of experience as a member and chairman of audit committees of listed companies in the U.S. and Europe.
+Mr. Rolf A. Classon has been in a responsible position for auditing financial statements for more than 25 years and has, among other things, more than 15 years of experience as a member and chair of audit committees of listed companies in the U.S. and Europe.

 In the opinion of the Supervisory Board, the composition of the Audit and Corporate Governance Committee meets all aforementioned requirements as to the independence and financial expertise of its members.
-Mr. Rolf A. Classon, Ms. Pascale Witz and Dr. Dorothea Wenzel each are financial experts in the meaning of section 100 paragraph 5 German Stock Corporation Act.
+Ms. Pascale Witz, Dr. Dorothea Wenzel and Mr. Rolf A. Classon each are financial experts in the meaning of section 100 paragraph 5 German Stock Corporation Act as well as “audit committee financial experts” in the meaning of the applicable rules of the U.S. Securities and Exchange Commission (SEC).
 Due to their many years of experience, they each have expertise in both the accounting and auditing fields.
-That the members of the Audit and Corporate Governance Committee Mr. Rolf A. Classon and Ms. Pascale Witz are also members of the Supervisory Board of Fresenius Medical Care Management AG, which is an affiliate of the Company, does not preclude their independence under the U.S. Securities and Exchange Commission (SEC) audit committee rule permitting such dual board membership by directors of non-U.S. corporations (so-called "foreign private issuers").
+That the members of the Audit and Corporate Governance Committee Ms. Witz and Mr. Classon are also members of the Supervisory Board of Fresenius Medical Care Management AG, which is an affiliate of the Company, does not preclude their independence under the applicable SEC audit committee rule, which permits such dual board membership by audit committee members, provided that they meet all other applicable requirements.

-Joint Committee | Responsibility | Number of meetings |
+Joint Committee Responsibility Number of meetings

 Diversity concept for governance bodies